 Q: Can the government help me financially right now?

-Q: What is the best way to contact the Wisr customer support team?
+Q: What is the best way to contact Wisr's Financial Assistance team?

 We understand how stressful this may be, and we extend our sincerest thoughts and best wishes to you.
 Please contact us if you have any other questions.

 Disclaimer: This article contains general information only, and is not general advice or personal advice.
 Wisr Services does not recommend any product or service discussed in this article.
 You must get your own financial, taxation, or legal advice, and understand any risks before considering whether a product or service discussed in this article may be appropriate for you.
 We have taken reasonable efforts to ensure that the information is accurate at the time of publishing, but the information is subject to change.
 We may not update the article to reflect any change.